I’ll say it: I’m bi-curious.

-I have announced myself to the world as a gay man for years now, but as a wise friend of mine once said: labels are tools, not cages.
+The idea is problematic.
+I have announced myself as a gay man for a few years now.
+But as a wise friend once told me, labels are tools, not cages.

-I will give a healthy 5 percent to the possibility that I will at some point be sexually drawn to a female-identified person.
+Back to my label.
+I will give a healthy five percent to the possibility that I will at some point have sex with a woman.
+So if we’re going with percentages, I’m 95% gay.

 The people you’re likely to fuck are not necessarily the people you’re likely to date.
 I don’t know if I’ll ever date a woman, but I’m not completely closed off to the idea.
 Someday, maybe, but right now it would feel dishonest, a retreat back into the closet, a time when I pretended to date women in order to keep up straight appearances.